Reasons to Complete an EFP

 - When your EFP is finished, submit it to your technician for review.
 If it is complete, the technician will arrange for you to receive a Certificate of Completion.
 If it needs more work, the technician will offer advice.

-- Upon approval, you will receive a Certificate of Completion and gate signs for your farm.
+- Upon approval, you will receive a Certificate of Completion.

 - The EFP Action Plan you developed is a blueprint for you to make continuous improvements to your farm.
 The technician can help you implement this plan.
 We encourage you to continuously update your EFP.